 Art Galleries in North Africa

-L’Appartement 22, Rabat - Founded by Dr. Abdellah Karroum, L'appartement 22 is an independent, collaborative project, based in Rabat, Morocco.
+L'appartement 22 is an independent, collaborative project based in Rabat, Morocco's capital city.
 It is the first such space in Morocco, and has since inspired a number of artist-run spaces and collectives.

-Galerie el Marsa, Tunis - The gallery presents a variety of shows featuring emerging and recognized artists who reflect the historical and cultural diversity in the region.
+This gallery was established in 1994 to generate interest in Arab art.
+It hosts a variety of exhibitions featuring emerging and recognized artists who reflect the historical and cultural diversity of the region.

 Art Galleries in East Africa

 Addis Fine Art, Addis Ababa

 This pioneering gallery has branches in Addis Ababa and London.
 It focuses on promoting modern and contemporary fine art from across the Horn of Africa and hosts regular exhibitions, talks and events.

 Kuona Artists Collective, Nairobi

 Previously known as the Kuona Trust, this artists' collective is located in Nairobi's leafy suburbs and includes art workshops, lectures, exhibitions and residencies by international artists.
 It also hosts regular art sales.